 Winnipeg: The Prairie Capital

-Winnipeg, Manitoba‘s capital and largest city (800,000 in the metropolitan area), sits at the confluence of the Red and Assiniboine rivers — a geographic position that made it the gateway to the Canadian West in the 19th century and that still shapes the city’s character as a crossroads community.
-The Forks (the riverfront park and market at the Red and Assiniboine confluence), The Exchange District (the most complete collection of late-Victorian and Edwardian commercial architecture in Canada, now a National Historic Site), the Canadian Museum for Human Rights (the most architecturally significant building in Canada, designed by Antoine Predock), and the Winnipeg Art Gallery (the largest collection of contemporary Inuit art in the world) define a cultural infrastructure that surprises visitors expecting a Prairie service city.
-The North End’s Winnipeg Jewish and Ukrainian heritage, the Osborne Village’s independent restaurant strip, and the Assiniboine Park’s Leo Mol Sculpture Garden complete the city’s character.
+Manitoba’s capital and largest city – around 850,000 in the city proper and roughly 935,000 across the metro area – sits where the Red and Assiniboine rivers meet.
+That confluence made Winnipeg the gateway to the Canadian West in the 19th century, and the crossroads character has never left it.
+The Forks, the riverfront park and market at the rivers’ junction, anchors the modern city.
+Nearby, the Exchange District holds the most complete collection of late-Victorian and Edwardian commercial architecture in Canada, now a National Historic Site.
+Antoine Predock’s Canadian Museum for Human Rights rises in glass and Tyndall stone as the country’s boldest piece of contemporary architecture, and the Winnipeg Art Gallery anchors the country’s foremost holdings of contemporary Inuit art.
+Add the Jewish and Ukrainian heritage of the North End, the independent restaurant strip in Osborne Village, and the Leo Mol Sculpture Garden out in Assiniboine Park, and the Prairie service city most visitors expect dissolves entirely.

 Winnipeg Must-Experiences

-• Canadian Museum for Human Rights: The first museum in the world dedicated exclusively to human rights; the building’s glass tower (the Tower of Hope) and the design’s integration of Tyndall stone, glass, and prairie sky are architecturally extraordinary; the exhibitions cover the Holocaust, Indigenous rights, and global human rights history
+- Canadian Museum for Human Rights: The first museum anywhere devoted solely to human rights.
+The glass Tower of Hope and the interplay of Tyndall stone, glass, and prairie light make the building itself an exhibit; inside, the galleries trace the Holocaust, Indigenous rights, and the global story of human rights.

-• The Forks National Historic Site: The riverfront public space at the confluence; the Forks Market’s artisan food vendors, the skating trail (the world’s longest natural ice skating trail in winter), and the Johnston Terminal’s restaurants and shops anchor the public space
+- The Forks National Historic Site: The riverfront gathering place at the confluence, with the Forks Market’s food vendors, the winter skating trail (the world’s longest naturally frozen skating trail), and the restaurants and shops of the restored Johnston Terminal.

 Churchill: Polar Bears, Beluga Whales, and Northern Lights